 Website: botanicalgarden.ubc.ca

-Two days of food and fun with more than 20 food trucks, local entertainment and artisan market.
+Get ready for two days of food and fun at this festival, which includes more than 20 food trucks, local entertainment and an artisan market.
 Gate admission is free, but you still need a ticket.

 Location: VanDusen Botanical Garden, 5251 Oak St., Vancouver

 Love wine?
 This event is a must-attend.
 The festival offers a unique chance to meet vineyard owners, winemakers and wine representatives from around the world.
-This year, the Vancouver International Wine Festival celebrates 44 years.
-Known as VanWineFest, it will feature 148 wineries from 17 countries.
+This year, the Vancouver International Wine Festival celebrates 45 years.
+Known as VanWineFest, this year in will feature 147 wineries from 17 countries.
 It’s Canada’s premiere wine and food event and is considered one of the top wine festivals in North America.
 The festival is for both the public and industry.
 The wine experience is informative, educational and entertaining — and it helps raise fund for its charity partner, Bard on the Beach Theatre Society.

 What events should you attend at VanWineFest?